Teaching and Learning

 As part of our commitment to research-led teaching excellence, we make widespread use of internet-based teaching strategies to complement lectures and seminars.
 These may be core texts, chapters, articles, video clips or visual materials such as propaganda posters and election manifestoes.
 This approach will enable you to develop crucial IT skills as you learn the discipline of politics.

 We present you with a variety of different challenges and types of assessment, including exams, essays, verbal presentations and projects.
 Each unit is assessed separately, meaning there are no daunting final exams at the end of your degree.

 You will be given a copy of our marking criteria which provides guidance on how your work is marked.
 Your work will be marked in a timely manner and you will receive feedback on the tasks you are given.
 The final degree classification is based on marks gained for the second and subsequent years of study.

 We aim to provide a learning environment that will enrich your life and live up to the ideal of a global education.
 You will engage directly in our common pursuit of cutting-edge, policy relevant and curiosity-driven research.

-In the process we will stretch you and test you; we will ask you to push yourself and to question your assumptions and those of the people and societies around you.
+In the process, we will stretch you and test you; we will ask you to push yourself and to question your assumptions and those of the people and societies around you.
 Above all, we will offer you an experience that will indelibly shape the way you view the world and your place in it.

 Some learning is very formal, some less so, but it all plays an important part in helping you develop your intellectual capacity, refine your critical faculties and sharpen your analytical skills.
-Various modules also include visits to the Houses of Parliament, the Imperial War Museum, the National Portrait Gallery and many other places.